JBS Workers to Return After Strike Agreement with Union

 About TSN

 Tyson Foods, Inc. is a food company.
 The Company has a portfolio of products and brands, including Tyson, Jimmy Dean, Hillshire Farm, Ball Park, Wright, State Fair, Aidells and ibp.
 Its segments include Beef, Pork, Chicken, and Prepared Foods.
 The Beef segment includes operations related to processing live-fed cattle and fabricating dressed beef carcasses into primal and sub-primal meat cuts and case-ready products.
 The Pork segment includes operations related to processing live market hogs and fabricating pork carcasses into primal and sub-primal cuts and case-ready products.
-The Chicken segment includes its domestic operations related to raising and processing live chickens into, and purchasing raw materials for fresh, frozen and value-added chicken products and sales of specialty products.
+The Chicken segment includes domestic operations related to raising and processing live chickens, and purchasing raw materials for fresh, frozen and value-added chicken products and sales of specialty products.
 The Prepared Foods segment includes operations related to manufacturing and marketing frozen and refrigerated food products and logistics operations to move products through the supply chain.

 About the author